 There isn’t much service across the outback so you will regret not downloading some tunes if you are driving for 6 hours!

 20. Don’t start on a ridiculously low budget

 I’m all for travelling on a budget and watching the pennies but if you can’t actually afford any decent food, you can’t afford to stay in a nice campsite now and again and you can’t spend cash on fun activities – what is the point!?

 Save up your money and save enough to treat yourself to the things you want to do.
 Stay in free campsites and eat a lot of pasta if you are happy to, but make sure that you can also have that beer, enjoy that hot shower or take that boat trip if you want!

 Traveling around Australia in a van is such an awesome experience.
 Hence, you want to actually enjoy your memories from it – not possible if you only go with the bare minimum funds!

 These are our top tips for living a great van life in Australia.
 Personally, we think that #1 and #12 are the best planning tips for you.
 The most important safety tips are #6 and #7, and #15, and #20 is the main thing so that you can enjoy your trip!

-Are you planning on travelling Australia in a van soon?
+Are you planning on traveling to Australia in a van soon?
 Let us know in the comments if you have any questions about van life!